mdn/content/files/en-us/web/manifest/file_handlers/index.md

 ## Values

-Each file handler object contains the following values:
+Each object in the file handler array must contain the following values (`action` and `accept` are required):

 <table class="fullwidth-table standard-table">
   <thead>